davidcmoulton/decodeuri/_drafts/patterns-post-working-title.md

 ## What we needed to do

 ### Overall sweep
-- ground up rebuild of site.
-Not just the website, but all of the services involved from consuming article XML, to rendering it in a browser.
-Took a microservices approach.
-Wider discussion of this outside the scope of this article.

 From the front end point of view, I knew that the end result must promote
     - flexibility (F)
     - maintainablity (M)